Frequently Asked Questions

 The British Council is an equal opportunities organisation and trainers are employed on the merits of their educational background, professionalism, teaching/training abilities and experience.
 As a result, there are both native and non-native trainers who carry a wealth of experience in delivering training and workshops in a variety of contexts internationally.

-8. Can we ask solely for ‘accuracy improvement’ in the course?
+8. Can we ask solely for accuracy improvement during the course?

 - Our goal is to help participants communicate ideas effectively in English.
 The speaker may still make errors but they should not cause miscommunication.